ansible/awx/tools/docker-compose/README.md

 ```
 PROMETHEUS=true GRAFANA=true make docker-compose
 ```
-Once you've done that, you should be able to navigate to http://localhost:9090/targets and http://localhost:3001.

-Alternatively, you can run as separate commands (deprecated, may be deleted in future).

-3. run `make prometheus`
-4. navigate to `http://localhost:9090/targets` and check that the metrics endpoint State is Up.
+3. navigate to `http://localhost:9090/targets` and check that the metrics endpoint State is Up.
-5. Click the Graph tab, start typing a metric name, or use the Open metrics explorer button to find a metric to display (next to `Execute` button)
+4. Click the Graph tab, start typing a metric name, or use the Open metrics explorer button to find a metric to display (next to `Execute` button)

-Prometheus can display basic graphs of your data, but it is minimal.
-Often Prometheus is paired with an app like Grafana for better visualization features.

-6. `make grafana` to run a local docker grafana instance.
-7. Navigate to `http://localhost:3001`.
+5. Navigate to `http://localhost:3001`.
 Sign in, using `admin` for both username and password.
+6. In the left navigation menu go to Dashboards->Browse, find the "awx-demo" and click.
+These should have graphs.
-8. Now you can create a dashboard and add panels for whichever metrics you like.
+6. Now you can modify these and add panels for whichever metrics you like.